XiaotaoChen/model-quantization/doc/detection.md

 # link classification pretrained weight
 ln -s ../model-quantization/weights .
 ```
-Facebook detectron2 has not support for some works such as `FCOS` and `Blendmask`.
-Try the [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) for more task support.
+Facebook detectron2 does not support some works such as `FCOS` and `Blendmask`.
+Try the [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) for more tasks.
 Note, for the `aim-uofa/AdelaiDet`, it is also necessary to clone my custom branch (I'm considering to merge the `quantization` branch in my repo to the official repo if it is possible).

 ```
 cd /workspace/git/